-That said, if your estate is close to $12 million, you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+That said, if you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.

 To make a living trust in Nevada, you:

-For more on Nevada estate planning issues, see Nevada Estate Planning on Nolo.com.
+For more on Nevada estate planning issues, see Nevada Estate Planning.